NorahAlshahrani/bert_synonym_attack/README.md

 # Arabic Synonym BERT-based Adversarial Examples for Text Classification

-In this repository, we share code scripts for our synonym BERT-based adversarial attacks and our trained models, besides our code scripts for examining transferability.
+In this repository, we share code scripts for our synonym BERT-based adversarial attacks and our trained models, besides our code scripts for examining the transferability of our synonym attack between the models.

 ## Abstract: